-What are some of the direct consequences in guilty pleas when it comes to habeas corpus?
+What are some of the direct consequences in guilty pleas when it comes to habeas corpus in Connecticut?
 Find out here.

 “The longstanding test for determining the validity of a guilty plea is ‘whether the plea represents a voluntary and intelligent choice among the alternative courses of action open to the defendant.’”
 Hill v.
 Lockhart, 474 U.S. at 56 (quoting North Carolina v.
 Alford, 400 U.S. at 31); see also Practice Book Section 39-20 (court must determine that guilty plea is voluntary before accepting it).